DevSinghSachan/unsupervised-passage-reranking/README.md

 The GPT models can be run in UPR by using the script `gpt/upr_gpt.py`.
 This script has similar options to that of `upr.py` script, but we need to pass `--use-fp16` as the argument instead of `--use-bf16`.
 The argument of `--hf-model-name` can be either `EleutherAI/gpt-neo-2.7B` or `EleutherAI/gpt-j-6B`.

-#### Open-Domain QA Experiments
+### Open-Domain QA Experiments
-Please see the directory [open-domain-qa](#open-domain-qa) for details to do training and inference with pre-trained checkpoints.
+Please see the directory [open-domain-qa](open-domain-qa/README.md) for details to do training and inference with the pre-trained checkpoints.

 <a id="issues"></a>
 # Issues